 where and represent the licking/biting time in the vehicle- and drug-treated animals, respectively.

-The induction of chronic constriction injury (CCI) of the sciatic nerve was carried out under isoflurane anesthesia (5% for induction and 2% for maintenance), using a modified version of a previously describedmethod (Bennett and Xie, 1988).
-In brief, the biceps femoris and the gluteus superficialis were separated by blunt dissection, and the right sciatic nerve was exposed.
+The assessment of the mechanical allodynia in the chronic constriction injury (CCI) of the sciatic nerve model was explained in more detail at Bio-protocol (Notartomaso et al., 2018).
+In brief, the sciatic nerve CCI induction was carried out under isoflurane anesthesia (5% for induction and 2% for maintenance), using a modified version of a previously described method (Bennett and Xie, 1988).
+The biceps femoris and the gluteus superficialis were separated by blunt dissection, and the right sciatic nerve was exposed.
 CCI was produced by tying one ligature (6–0 silk, Ethicon, LLC, San Lorenzo, PR, USA) around the sciatic nerve.
 The ligature was tied loosely around the nerve, until it elicited a brief twitch in the respective hind limb, which prevented over-tightening of the ligation, taking care to preserve epineural circulation.
 The incision was cleaned and the skin was closed with 2–3 ligatures of 5–0 dermalon.
 After performing the ligature of the sciatic nerve, during the same anesthesia session, mice were implanted with optic fibers (see above).
 After surgery, mice returned to their home cages and checked routinely for 72 hr.

 Mechanical allodynia was assessed 7, 14 and 21 days after surgery by measuring the hind paw withdrawal response to von Frey filament stimulation.
 Mice were placed in a dark box (20 x 20 × 40 cm) with a wire grid bottom through which the von Frey filaments (North Coast Medical, Inc., San Jose, CA, USA), bending force range from 0.008 to 3.5 g, were applied by using a modified version of the up-down paradigm previously described (Chaplan et al., 1994).
 Briefly, lack of response to a filament indicated the next higher filament in the following stimulation, whereas a positive response indicated the next lower filament.
 Each filament was applied and pressed perpendicularly to the plantar surface of the hind paw until it bent for five times with a 3 min interval.
 The filament that evoked at least three paw withdrawals was assigned as the pain threshold in grams.
 Mice were treated either with raseglurant (10 mg/kg, i.p. in 6% DMSO, 6% Tween 80 in saline) orJF-NP-26, (10 mg/kg, i.p. in 6% DMSO, 6% Tween 80 in saline).
 Both thalamic nucleus were irradiated (or dark) through the brain implanted optic fibers (Doric Lenses Inc.) with 405 nm light (or dark) for 5 min, 20 min after drug administration.
 The light was administered at 2000 mA intensity and 500 Hz frequency and the mechanical thresholds were quantified before and after light irradiation.